Browse our jobs and apply for your next role.

 Candidates don’t enjoy feeling left in the dark, and a lack of communication is frustrating.
 Respecting the candidate’s time with the right number of interviews and following up quickly absolutely impacts their overall experience.

 According to Google’s oversight of its own hiring process, four interviews are more than enough to make an informed hiring decision — all you have to do is ask the right questions.
 Those who make it through should be kept updated on the remaining steps of the interview, such as who will be carrying out the interview or what test assignments can be expected.

 The candidate experience has never been more important, now that hiring in most parts of the world has moved online.
 86% of organisations made the switch to virtual interviews during the COVID-19 pandemic, which has forced businesses to rethink how they can connect and provide information to candidates to the same extent as they would for physical, face-to-face interviews.

 Giving candidates projections for the business, both during and after the pandemic, can also help establish trust and prevent blindsiding in the future.
 Making digital interviews convenient by utilising video technology, and closing the loop with regular check-ins and feedback, can eliminate any gaps in communication.

-After the interview: The way a company follows up after a job interview significantly affects the candidate experience too.
+After the interview: The way a company follows up after a job interview significantly affects the candidate's experience too.
+Candidates talk to each other, especially when they are from the same industry, and you want them to recommend your company to others, or even apply for another job in the future.
 Whether an organisation extends a job offer to the candidate or not, it is crucial for the company to provide clear and timely feedback.
-Candidates talk to each other, especially when they are from the same industry, and you want them to recommend your company to others, or even apply for another job in the future.